 Dr. Wilson has remained active in the College of Dentistry, serving as an Associate Instructor of prosthodontics and a current member of the Admissions Committee.

 She is a master at rebuilding patient self-confidence by replenishing their smile and improving their oral health.

 Dr. Wilson’s Role at DOCS Education

-Dr. Wilson is a partner at Dental Wellness of Lexington, where she is instrumental in the success of DOCS Education’s IV sedation dentistry program.
-She finds, prescreens and oversees patients and the care provided by course attendees during their clinical sessions.
+Dr. Wilson is an owner of Dental Wellness of Lexington and is instrumental in the success of DOCS Education’s IV sedation dentistry program.
+She finds, prescreens, and oversees all procedures on patients for our IV students to work on during their clinical sessions.

 Dr. Wilson instructs the following courses

 - Nitrous Oxide: Tips & Myths

 Getting to know Dr. Wilson

 Dr. Wilson was raised on a farm in a small town in the northern part of Kentucky.
 As a child, she was relentlessly teased because of her “buck teeth”; to make matters worse, her parents allowed her unfettered access to soda and candy, which led to the need for several extensive dental procedures.
 Thankfully, she was able to visit the same family dentist for many years, a man who consistently showed an interest in her as a person and a good student; he even encouraged her to become a dentist from the time she was 10 years old, and all the way up to her college years!